bpascal-fr/bpascal-fr.github.io/index.md

 classes: wide
 ---

-I am currently a postdoctoral researcher at [CRIStAL](https://www.cristal.univ-lille.fr/) in the [SigMA](https://www.cristal.univ-lille.fr/?rubrique27&eid=30) team in Lille, in the group of [Rémi Bardenet](https://rbardenet.github.io/) participating to  the ERC project **Blackjack**.
+I am currently a postdoctoral researcher at [CRIStAL](https://www.cristal.univ-lille.fr/) in the [SigMA](https://www.cristal.univ-lille.fr/?rubrique27&eid=30) team in Lille, in the group of [Rémi Bardenet](https://rbardenet.github.io/), participating to  the ERC project **Blackjack**.

-Here's what I do...
 ## Research interests

-Few sentences and/or keywords.
+My postdoctoral project consists in investigating *extended* **time-frequency transforms**.
+I am interested in the **statistics** of the zeros of the transform of white Gaussian noise, and in particular with their potential link with the complex zeros of **Gaussian Analytic Functions**.

 <div align="middle" style="margin-top: 50px">
   <a href="http://www.cnrs.fr/en"><img class='logo' alt="logo_cnrs" src="assets/images/logo_cnrs.png" align="bottom" style="width:100px;height:100px;"></a>